 Aliaksandr is a political communication researcher with a special focus on social data science, media and authoritarianism.
-He is Director of Research at the Programme on Democracy and Technology at the Oxford Internet Institute and a fellow at the Oxford Martin Programme on Misinformation, Science and Media.
+He was Director of Research at the Programme on Democracy and Technology at the Oxford Internet Institute and a fellow at the Oxford Martin Programme on Misinformation, Science and Media.

 Aliaksandr investigates how political groups and governments use AI and social media to manipulate public opinion.
 His current research projects focus on pressing emergencies, including the war in Ukraine, the COVID-19 crisis, and climate change.
 He has designed scientific tools to track and analyse misleading narratives about these emergencies circulating across the global communication environment.
 He is an editor of the War in Ukraine and Disinformation Newsletter.